zuluana/homeward-sdk/README.md

 }
 ```

-A compatible icon is selected from the `icons` field and displayed on the home screen.
+The [name](https://developer.mozilla.org/en-US/docs/Web/Manifest/name) field will be shown below the icon on the home-screen.

-The [name](https://developer.mozilla.org/en-US/docs/Web/Manifest/name) field will show below the icon on the homescreen.
+The [theme_color](https://developer.mozilla.org/en-US/docs/Web/Manifest/theme_color) field is used on Android to style the navigation bar and on iOS to style the default icon.

 The [background_color](https://developer.mozilla.org/en-US/docs/Web/Manifest/background_color) field is a transitory color shown while loading the browser.

-The [theme_color](https://developer.mozilla.org/en-US/docs/Web/Manifest/theme_color) field is used on Android to style the navigation bar.
+If you do not specify an icon, [a default icon is created](https://github.com/CodalReef/homeward#default-icon).

-If you don't supply a compatible icon, Homeward creates a default iOS icon using the `theme_color` and the first letter of the name.
+>  **NOTE**

-At this time, we do not generate a default Android icon, and it's recommended to provide a compatible icon image.
+> Android has full support for custom icons, but on iOS you [must specify a "180x180" icon](https://github.com/CodalReef/homeward#custom-icon).

 ###  Trigger Save to Home